owncloud/ocis/ocis/deployment/ocis_s3.md

 `docker-compose up -d`

  Open https://ocis.owncloud.test in your browser and accept the invalid certificate warning.
 You now can use oCIS normally and should now upload a file.
 Open https://minio.owncloud.test in your browser and accept the invalid certificate warning, after that you will see blobs of files you have uploaded to oCIS.
+You may need to wait some minutes until all services are fully ready, so make sure that you try to reload the pages from time to time.